-Experience the stories of how the boundaries of photography and video are being pushed to illuminate the distant past, unfamiliar perspectives and the miniature ecosystems hidden in front of us.
+More than one year in the making, this show gives a rare glimpse into how the boundaries of photography and video are being pushed to illuminate the distant past, unfamiliar perspectives and the miniature ecosystems hidden in front of us.
+Featuring renowned multimedia journalists, scientists, data visualists, space researchers and science-based artists, discover the worlds beyond what our naked eyes can see.

 A joint project between Time and Google, Timelapse tells the story of a finite planet — razing as we build, destroying even as we preserve.
 These mesmerizing videos chronicle the evolution of our landscapes, created from decades of satellite imagery captured by the USGS, amassed by Google and curated by Time.

-Head of the Auer Lab, Manfred will show his work visualizing cells and tissues at the macromolecular complex level using transmission electron microscopes and novel advanced 3D imaging.
-His recent work investigates the molecular mechanism of hearing, mammary gland development and breast cancer, microbial communities and biofilms.
+Head of the Auer Lab, Manfred will show his work visualizing cells and tissues at the macromolecular level using transmission electron microscopes and novel advanced 3D imaging.
+His recent work investigates the molecular mechanism of hearing, mammary gland development, breast cancer, microbial communities and biofilms.

 Charles invented the CARBON camera-less photographic process under a Guggenheim Fellowship to create art inspired by scientific processes.
 Electrifying and manipulating a frozen carbon-based emulsion, he blends high-definition photography and video to produce otherworldly fly-thrus of microscopic landscapes.